1 Anthropology and the Ancient Greeks

 In his lectures on anthropology and the classics, Kluckhohn raised an important point: examining ancient and medieval writings to gain insights into ancient thought is difficult and time consuming, and few anthropologists today are prepared to do it.
 As a result, the work of translation and interpretation falls largely to scholars known as classicists or classical humanists who invest enormous time and effort into working with ancient texts in the original language.
 They often produce work of great relevance to the history of anthropology, without much awareness that this is the case.

-Consider the work of Arthur Lovejoy and his student George Boas in the early twentieth century.
+Consider the work of Arthur Lovejoy and his student George Boas in the early 20th century.
 In developing their study on Primitivism and Related Ideas in Antiquity (Lovejoy and Boas, 1935), Lovejoy and Boas invested many years carefully reading the entire archive of ancient Greek and Roman texts from Thales to Cicero – in archaic Greek and Latin!
 They planned to ultimately produce a four volume work, but were only able to collaborate fully on the first volume (Boas later published a work on primitivism in patristic thought during the Middle Ages; see Boas, 1948).

 Their method of inquiry is worth noting.
 As they worked, they identified fundamental themes related to their topic, and translated passages expressing those themes into English, organizing them into a descriptive text that included both the Greek or Latin original and an English translation.
 This enabled scholars with a command of archaic Greek and Latin to check their translations.